laliberte/cdb_query/docs/intro.rst

 the entire data space available to the user.
 At this stage of development, `cdb_query_archive` cannot guarantee that all of the available data is obtained but instead it provides a snapshot of all the acessible data with proper CMIP5 DRS and/or well-formed ESGF search tags.

+The source code for this project is available on github: https://github.com/laliberte/cdb_query